DanPace725/CFAR-Framework/CONTRIBUTING.md

 - Academic papers citing contributor work where appropriate
 - GitHub contributor listings

-Thank you for helping make the Resolution Systems Framework better! 🎯
+Thank you for helping make the CFAR Framework better! 🎯